Large-scale density and velocity field reconstructions with neural networks: Introduction

 A NN does not require the explicit evaluation of covariance matrices and PDFs, which is a major bottleneck in standard inference via maximum likelihood/posterior techniques.
 Furthermore, there is no need for any assumption on the form of the relationship between the observed and underlying fields.
 NNs can incorporate almost any nonlinear and nonlocal relationship that exists between those.

 The importance of NNs in astronomy has long been recognized, for example, for galaxy morphology classification \citep[e.g.][]{folkes_artificial_1996,lahav_neural_1996,ball_galaxy_2004}, for object detection from images \citep[e.g.][]{bertin_sextractor_1996,andreon_wide_2002} and for photometric redshift estimation \citep[e.g.][]{firth_estimating_2003,vanzella_photometric_2004,collister_annz_2004}.
 In recent years, NNs have become popular in studies of large-scale structure reconstructions.
-Examples include the reconstruction of convergence maps from weak lensing data \citep{Niall_Deep_learning_2020}, the reconstruction of the matter velocity field from a matter density field \citep{wu_cosmic_2021}, the reconstruction of the initial matter density field from an evolved matter density field \citep{shallue_reconstructing_2022}, the reconstruction of individual cluster velocities from their surrounding galaxy distribution to measure the kinetic Sunyaev-Zel’dovich effect \citep{Tanimura_convolutional_2022}, and the improvement of a traditional maximum a posteriori density field reconstruction by learning a non-Gaussian density prior \citep{rouhiainen_-noising_2022}.
-To the best of our knowledge, the present paper is the first study using a NN to directly reconstruct the three-dimensional matter density and velocity fields from an observed galaxy distribution.
+Examples include the reconstruction of convergence maps from weak lensing data \citep{Niall_Deep_learning_2020}, the reconstruction of the matter density field from observed galaxy distribution and line-of-sight velocities \citep{hong_revealing_2021}, the reconstruction of the matter velocity field from a matter density field \citep{wu_cosmic_2021}, the reconstruction of the initial matter density field from an evolved matter density field \citep{shallue_reconstructing_2022}, the reconstruction of individual cluster velocities from their surrounding galaxy distribution to measure the kinetic Sunyaev-Zel’dovich effect \citep{Tanimura_convolutional_2022}, and the improvement of a traditional maximum a posteriori density field reconstruction by learning a non-Gaussian density prior \citep{rouhiainen_-noising_2022}.

+Our application is closest to \citet{hong_revealing_2021}, but has some key differences: \citet{hong_revealing_2021} considers the reconstruction of the density field given the observed galaxy positions and radial velocities from a sparse peculiar velocity survey, like Cosmicflows-3 \citep{tully_cosmicflows-3_2016}, whereas we consider the reconstruction of both density and velocity fields given only the observed galaxy positions from a dense redshift survey, like the 2MASS Redshift Survey \citep{huchra_2mass_2012}.
+Furthermore, our work focuses more on the interpretation of NNs, as we lay out in the following.